crossingts/cybersecurityfoundations/6.-practical-foundations-in-ethical-hacking/phases-of-the-penetration-testing-process/README.md

 <figure><img src="../../.gitbook/assets/image (1) (1) (1).png" alt="EC-Council-Phases-Ethical-Hacking"><figcaption><p>Figure 1-2 Phases of ethical hacking (Walker, 2012, p.
 8)</p></figcaption></figure>

-For the purposes of this section, ethical hacking refers to the overarching process of preparing for, performing a test, and reporting on the findings
+For the purposes of this section, ethical hacking refers to the overarching process of preparing for or planning for a penetration test, performing a penetration test (what Walker, 2012, and EC-Council identify as the assessment step or assessment phase or the standard hack and which is common to both malicious and ethical hackers), and reporting on the findings of the penetration test.

 ### Reconnaissance